Vyral/base-template/_posts/2019-10-04-how-the-instagram-effect-is-impacting-todays-sellers.md

 {% include youtube.html %}

-<center>Home listings must look nearly perfect these days in order to sell, so today we&rsquo;ll discuss what sellers can do to list successfully in light of this trend.</center>
+<center><em>Home listings must look nearly perfect these days in order to sell, so today we&rsquo;ll discuss what sellers can do to list successfully in light of this trend.</em></center>

 &nbsp;